-4. PAPER: There is 1 paper due over the course of the semester.
+5. PAPER: There is 1 paper due over the course of the semester.

-Each student is required to submit a 6 to 8-page paper covering one particular type of drugs covered in this course.
-Each paper must address: (a) the Class of this drug, (b) its history and prevalence in the United States, (c) the short & long-term effect that it has on the human body, (d) the way this particular substance is seen by the larger society, (e) how special populations are impacted by this substance, (f) prevention methods, and (g) at least one treatment modality.
-Students are required to include at least 6 individual citations (using APA format), attaching a list of references to the back of their paper.
-Please note that the reference list does not count towards the total page count.
-While there is a lot to say on this topic, students are discouraged from going over the page limit.
-Often in this line of work, individuals are pressed for time.
-It is important that we learn how to say several important things in a clear and concise manner.
+Each student is required to submit a research paper covering one particular type of psychoactive drug, or compulsive behavior covered in this course.
+Each paper must address: (a) the Class of this drug (if applicable), (b) its history and prevalence in the United States, (c) the short & long-term effect that it has on the human body, (d) the way this particular substance or compulsion is seen by the larger society, (e) how special populations are impacted by this substance/compulsion, (f) prevention methods, and (g) at least one treatment modality.
+Headers are a great way to organize your paper but are not required.